-Once you've made that phone call and gotten through the door, most clients find that the initial anxiety slowly fades as they talk through their difficulties.
-In this session I will ask a lot of questions to get as much information as possible to conceptualize a case plan.
+Once you've made that phone call and gotten through the door, most clients find that the initial anxiety fades as they talk through their difficulties.
+In this session I will ask a lot of questions to get as much information as possible to conceptualize a plan.
 I will follow your pace and check in to see how you are feeling.
-By the end of the session I will have a good picture of what areas to work on and ideally you will feel some relief that the healing process has begun.
+By the end of the session I will have a good picture of what areas to work on and ideally you will feel some relief that the growth process has begun.

 week by week

-In my practice the source of healing is the counseling relationship.
+In my practice the source of healing and growth is the counseling relationship itself.
 Each week when we meet, our relationship will grow and strengthen just as your own inner self is growing and strengthening.
 Initially my voice and my image might appear in your mind throughout the week, as you practice your homework assignments and collect experiences to report back to me during our next session.
 Over time you will find your own inner guidance to replace me, and find yourself standing more strongly on your own two feet.